toberge/graphics-project/report.md

 ## Reflections

 For real-time reflections, two different approaches were tested.
 Both involved rendering the scene from the perspective of the reflective objects.
-Regardless of the approach used for rendering the reflected environment, the reflection was added to the color of the reflective surface weighted by an approximation of the Fresnel effect [@nvidia_fresnel], as shown in +@fig:fresnel.
+Regardless of the approach used for rendering the reflected environment, the reflection was added to the color of the reflective surface weighted by an approximation of the Fresnel effect [@nvidia_fresnel], see +@fig:fresnel for a visual example.
 $$
 \max(0, \min(1, \text{bias} + \text{scale} \cdot (1 + I \cdot N)^{\text{power}}))
 $$